 Is PRP Therapy Right for You?

 If you experience a tendon or ligament injury that is not responding to conservative treatment methods, PRP therapy may provide a solution without the need for invasive and expensive surgery.
-There is minimal or no scarring with PRP therapy, minimal if any side effects, and no downtime.
-The relatively painless procedure is performed in the doctor’s office and only takes about one hour, including preparation and recovery time.
+There is minimal or no scarring with PRP therapy, minimal (if any) side effects, and no downtime.
+The relatively painless procedure is performed right in the doctor’s office and only takes about one hour to complete, including preparation and recovery time.
 As a matter of fact, most patients return to their normal activities immediately following the procedure.

 Why not find out if PRP therapy can help you?
 Schedule your consultation with orthopedic surgeon Dr. John Moor at Advanced Sports Medicine Center by calling our office in Sarasota, Florida, at (941) 957-1500 or simply request an appointment now.